Lonami/grammers/lib/grammers-session/DEPS.md

 The serialization and deserialization traits are also used for storing and loading the session into and from bytes.

+## grammers-crypto

+Used for utility functions such as converting to and from hexadecimal strings.

 ## grammers-tl-gen

 Used to generate Rust code for a custom Type Language definition which defines the serialized